-ACTIVITIES FOR TEACHING: EXPLANATIONS: Warm-up.
+ACTIVITIES FOR TEACHING: Warm-up.
 Ask: How many numbers are on the addition table?
 [100] How many numbers are on the multiplication table?
 [100] What is the size of the arrays?
-[10 by 10] Caryou use the multiplication table for adding? [no] Canyou use it for multiplying? [yes] ion an Worksheet 15.
-Give the child the worksheet and tiles Reviewing perimeter.
+[10 by 10] Can you use the multiplication table for adding? [no] Can you use it for multiplying? [yes]

+Worksheet 15.
+Give the child the worksheet and tiles.

+Reviewing perimeter.
 Show a tile and say: The length of an edge of a tile is 1 inch.
-The distance around an object is called the perimeter .
+The distance around an object is called the perimeter.
 Ask: What is the perimeter of a tile?
 [4 in.]

 Area.
-Say: How much space something takes up is call area .
-Show the tile and say: The area of a tile is 1 squar inch.
-Tell her to make a 6 by 4 array with the tiles as shown.
+Say: How much space something takes up is called area.
+Show the tile and say: The area of a tile is 1 square inch.
+Tell her to make a 6 by 4 array with the blue and yellow tiles as shown.

+6 × 4 array

 Ask: What is the perimeter of your array in inches?
 [20 in.]
 What is the area of your array in square inches?
 [24 sq. in.]
-Tell the child to start at the dot on her worksher and draw this rectangle.
+Tell the child to start at the dot on her worksheet and draw this rectangle.
 Tell her to write the area at the opposite corner.
-See the left figure below. et Tell her to repeat for a $4 \times 6$ array.
-See the right figure below.
-6 × 4 array 4 × 6 array added -
+See the left figure below.

+Tell her to repeat for a $4 \times 6$ array.
+See right figure below.

+EXPLANATIONS:

+Overview Video QR code for Lessons 29 through 32.

+By using the two colors of tiles, a row of five is easily subitized.
+Also notice how it follows the same pattern as the abacus.